fenago/apache-solr/lab_guides/Lab_6.md

 in only a single format, if we allow them to select their choice of output/response format and return a response in that format, it will really make the user happy.
-The good news is that Solr provides various response writers for the end user\'s convenience.
+The good news is that Solr provides various response writers for the end user's convenience.

 Once the user runs a search, along with providing matching results, Solr provides a formatted and well-organized output result that becomes easy